william-mba/tailwind-ng/README.md

   export class DemoAppModule { }
   ```

 🎉Congratulations!
-You are ready 🚀 </br>
+You are all set 🚀 </br>

 What's next ?
 [Visit our website for more details on components](https://ngx-twcss.williammba.com).